-The AEO2014 nuclear power projection assumes capacity increases at existing units.
+The AEO2015 nuclear power projection assumes capacity increases at existing units.
 Nuclear plant operators can increase the rated capacity at plants through power uprates, which are license amendments that must be approved by the U.S. Nuclear Regulatory Commission (NRC).
 Uprates can vary from small (less than 2%) increases in capacity, which require very little capital investment or plant modification, to extended uprates of 15-20%, requiring significant modifications.
-Recently, several companies have canceled previously planned extended uprates due to lower demand projections and low electricity prices [3].
-AEO2014 assumes that only those uprates reported to EIA as planned modifications on the Form EIA-860 will take place in the Reference case, representing 0.7 GW of additional capacity.
-In the High Nuclear case (discussed in more detail later in this chapter), it is assumed that most plants with remaining uprate potential will implement uprates, with a total of 6.0 GW throughout the projection.
+Recently, several companies have canceled previously planned extended uprates due to lower demand projections and low electricity prices [88].
+AEO2015 assumes that only those uprates reported to EIA as planned modifications on the Form EIA-860 will take place in the Reference case, representing 0.2 GW of additional capacity.